omnifaces/oyena/action/README.md

 ## Using it

-To actually use it you wil need to create 2 components.
+To actually use it you will need to do the following:

 1. Create a CDI bean
 2. Create a Facelet page